 - Far higher standard deduction and lower tax brackets

-- Spouse income will be taxable in the by the U.S. tax laws
+- Spousal income will be taxable in the by the U.S. tax laws

 - Combined income may exceed the minimum reporting requirement which may result in more reports to file

-- Spouse income will be not taxable in the U.S.
+- Spousal income will be not taxable in the U.S.

 - Legal protection for yourself as filing separately somewhat removes you from your spouse’s wrongdoings

-- Possibility of being placed in a higher tax bracket
+- The possibility of being placed in a higher tax bracket